iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> When updating my profile, tapping update doesnt move in.
+Cant get passed this point so cant log data<br> :date: __2021-07-27 23:30:44__

+> I've used the app from the start and it has been interesting to see their estimates of the pandemic which had the ring of truth and were often lower than the official/ sage nonsense figures, so it was informative.
+However more recently and particularly since the 21st July methodology change the figures are far less accurate and show large increases when the opposite is obviously the case.
+Does government funding talk?
+Your credibility is now badly compromised in my view<br> :date: __2021-07-26 21:33:38__

+> It's a good app.
+Since the last change to the figures the local cases graph detail view shows no graph, only the axes.<br> :date: __2021-07-25 15:46:27__

 > UPDATED REVIEW FOR 22nd JULY 2021: the Covid map for my regional area of Perth & Kinross, for the past year is blank.<br> :date: __2021-07-22 21:14:41__